Italian Pork Milanese is a rosemary and lemon seasoned boneless, breaded center cut pork cutlet that makes a quick and simple weeknight meal.

 - Using a meat mallet, pound the pork slices until they are uniform in thickness.

-- Time to bread your cutlets.
-First dip the meat into the flour, then the egg wash and then the breadcrumbs.
+- First dip the meat into the flour, then the egg wash and then the breadcrumbs.
 Repeat for all pieces and place on a separate dish.

 Connect with me on Social Media